seetohjinwei/StackC/README.md

 ## Types

-StackC uses a simple inferred typing system to allow operations to understand what type of object they are computing should they care about it.
+StackC uses a simple inferred typing system to allow operations to understand what type of object they are computing, should they care about it.

 The types currently supported are integers, characters, strings.